 The questions we need to ask ourselves are based on seven different perspectives.
 Not all of them will fit every problem, use whatever works.
 The perspectives are:

 Look: At which aspects of the problem can we look differently or in a new way?

 Use: What parts of the problem can we use in a new way or for the first time?

 Move: Which parts of the problem can we move or change its position in time or space?

-Interconnect: Are there any parts which are not yet connected or we could connect in a different way?
+Interconnect: Are there any parts that are not yet connected, or we could connect differently?

 Alter: What could we change in terms of design or performance?

 Make: What could we make to create something new?

 Imagine: What could we imagine that would create an amazing experience?